mayatrip/matrimoney/README.md

 ### Database Prep

+- Access the MySQL interface in your terminal
+- Create a new database called matrimoney (or whatever you'd like): `create database matrimoney`
 - Add a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user.
 For example:

 ```bash